centre-for-virus-research/VATK/docs/HCMV_pipeline.md

 and then with [UniqSamPE.awk](https://github.com/centre-for-virus-research/VATK/blob/master/AssemblyPostProcessing/UniqSamPE.awk).
 These provide additional statistics which enable the calculation of the Ratio of total to unique coverage.

-The diversity of genotypes in the sample is also estimated using [MIRNA_SEARCH], which used the signature motifs to determine the number of posible strains in the sample.
+The diversity of genotypes in the sample is also estimated using [miRNA_Search](https://github.com/centre-for-virus-research/VATK/tree/master/GenotypingTools), which used the signature motifs to determine the number of posible strains in the sample.

 #### Step 5: